Ikhelo/AIML-Portfolio-Project/README.md

 ## Objective
 - To identify the major causes of machine failures and prevent unplanned downtime, productivity losses, increased repair costs, impact on production and delivery of services, health and safety implications and company reputation.

-- Develop a model that can predict machine failure to enable preventive and predictive maintenance.
+- Develop a model to predict machine failure to support preventive and predictive maintenance.

 - Preserve the equipment's service life and value during the equipment's design life.

 - Provide insights to the company's maintenance department on the timely applications of maintenance measures to prevent downtimes, productivity losses, increased repair costs, and any adverse impact on production.

+- Compare two models - decision tree and LSTM neural network to predict machine failure.

 - Here's  the link to the dataset - https://archive.ics.uci.edu/dataset/601/ai4i+2020+predictive+maintenance+dataset